1215: The Year of Magna Carta: Critical reception

 1215: The Year of Magna Carta has received positive reviews from several critics and historians.
-It has been noted as a historical document that has "bestseller written all over it."
-The one aspect every critic seems to enjoy is how the book tells of every fine detail that occurred during the Medieval era.
-Journalist Christina Hardyment was surprised to learn that King John used glasses to read and sign Magna Carta properly.
+Journalist Christina Hardyment, positively rating the book's global coverage and depth, expresses surprise on learning that King John used glasses to read and sign Magna Carta properly.

-However, there are some negative reviews.
-An anonymous reviewer from Brown University states, "I learned more from reading Magna Carta reproduced at the back of this book than I did from the book itself.
-There's a lesson there, somewhere, about the value of source documents."
-He continued to state that 1215 was merely a book on life in Medieval England, and gave hardly any information about Magna Carta itself.

-Other critics have similar opinions of the book.
-Critic Robert Heydt states that the book is deceiving (deceptive) in its title and only, "the final two chapters deal at length with the history and myth of the Great Charter, and the book includes the complete text of the document."
-Another critic, Wesley Burnett thinks that the book is a clever historical documentation and is well written.
-However, he states, "1215: The Year of Magna Carta doesn't follow the formula and won't win anyone tenure anywhere."
-Thus, while critics enjoyed the book, most wanted there to be more information about Magna Carta itself.
+Critic Robert Heydt felt that the book is deceptive in its title as only "the final two chapters deal at length with the history and myth of the Great Charter, and the book includes the complete text of the document."
+Another critic, Wesley Burnett felt that the book is a clever historical documentation and is well written.
+However, he stated, "1215: The Year of Magna Carta doesn't follow the formula and won't win anyone tenure anywhere."